sara-sabr/ITStrategy/presentations/en/SLF.md

 ![Change is the only constant, and its rate is accelerating](./assets/images/arrow_animated.gif)

-Note:
+--

-- Change is the only constant, and its rate is accelerating
+### Change is the only constant, and its rate is accelerating

 --